+The exact cause is still not clear, but there are certain diseases that can result in psychosis.
 Triggers that are known to worsen or cause the onset of psychotic episodes in those vulnerable to it are:

 The doctor may perform an EEG or brain scan to rule out brain-related physical causes.
-Once they are ruled out, the doctor will pinpoint a mental illness as the cause based on family history, medical history, personal history and physical examination.
+Once they are ruled out, the doctor will pinpoint a mental illness as the cause based on family history, medical history, personal history, and physical examination.

 For psychosis, earlier the treatment is initiated, better is the outcome and quality of life in the long run.
 Treatment includes:

 Medications - Psychiatric medications help improve symptoms, and can make other treatments more effective.
 The doctor might prescribe some of the following medicines: